 The main ones are:

-- StreamLine TV: TV audio directly into your hearing aids.
+- StreamLine TV: Stream TV audio directly into your Signia hearing aids.

-- StreamLine Mic: Hands-free calls, premium music audio and remote control for your hearing aids.
+- StreamLine Mic: Benefit from hands-free calls, premium music audio and remote control for your hearing aids.

-- mini Mic: Discreet and convenient hearing aid control.
+- mini Mic: Discreet and convenient hearing aid control everyday.

 Do not spend hundreds of pounds without getting a second opinion from us.